Mjz86/String/README.md

 (`remove_suffix` or `prefix`, `as_substring`) that only address the SSO part and treat the other parts as views; these don't even need to know about COW nor ownership.

+# why not 31byte sso ?

+* like how clang and fbstring use sso sizes that almost match the object size , such as 22 or 23byte sso for 24byte clang string,  and 22 or 23 bytes for fbstring.
+* gcc and msvc are different,  and both have smaller sso compared to object size, for example 15 or 16bytes in gcc with 32bytes per string object.

+first of all , that was my 3rd out of 5 old designs. for these reasons: excessive branching for the const view paths. when the length , begin ,and encoding are not easily accessible in a branchless way , many functions suddenly become worse , the inlining of code becomes harder , and the code becomes really hard to write without geter seter function calls everywhere. the constant checking of  sso vs the non-sso case becomes exhausting. while the object size can be the same 32 bytes,  the code size may increase a lot , and the performance hit may be more noticeable.

+while 64 byte object for the tunable sso size of  31 is not ideal, its a compromise between  being very packed, or easier to write and execute.

 # Built-In Stack Buffer Optimization (Advanced Users Only)